 - Verify that your like-kind exchange follows the IRS’s guidelines

-As you can see, using a Qualified Intermediary is not only required to complete a successful 1031 exchange, but they can also be an extremely helpful resource to help you avoid the many risks associated with like-kind exchanges.
-This is why it’s so important to find an experienced 1031 facilitator.
+As you can see, using a 1031 exchange qualified intermediary is not only required to complete a successful 1031 exchange, but they can also be an invaluable resource to help you avoid the many risks associated with like-kind exchanges.
+This is why it’s so important to find an experienced 1031 exchange facilitator.

-The IRS hasn’t outlined rules for what qualifies someone as a Qualified Intermediary.
-However, there are rules as to what disqualifies a person.
+The IRS hasn’t outlined rules on who can be a qualified intermediary for a 1031 exchange.
+However, some rules disqualify someone from being one.
 For instance, if someone has acted as your “agent” at any time during the last two years, they will not qualify.
-The following are disqualified from being your QI:

 - Your employer